josh-collinsworth/joco-gridsome/src/posts/essential-tools-wordpress-development.md

 coverImage: "Screenshot-2016-06-24-20_45_21.png"
 excerpt: Some of these apps, resources and tools aren’t directly WordPress-related, or even necessarily development-related; some have to do with productivity or just make life a little easier.
 That’s by design.
 Part of being a developer is learning to work and use your tools as efficiently and with as little wasted time and mental energy as possible.
 ---
+import Highlight from '~/components/Highlight' import Callout from '~/components/Callout' import SideNote from '~/components/SideNote'

 What follows is a list of software, in some form, that I feel is useful, recommendable or indispensable when developing WordPress sites.

 Some of these apps, resources and tools aren't directly WordPress-related, or even necessarily development-related; some have to do with productivity or just make life a little easier.
 That's by design.
 Part of being a developer is learning to work and use your tools as efficiently and with as little wasted time and mental energy as possible.

 This is a list of the things that help me toward that goal.
 If you handed me a brand new MacBook and told me to get to work on building your WordPress site, everything on this list would most likely be in my dock, browser history and/or plugins list by the end of the day.

+<SideNote>This post hasn’t been updated for a while; Wunderlist isn’t a thing anymore, and neither is Spectacle (it’s a new app called Rectangle now, which honestly is better).
+Some of the pricing has changed; neither LastPass nor Chrome are my first choices in their category anymore; and in this moment at least, I’d definitely add Block Lab to the list.
+Still, I leave the post as-is both in the interest of not rewriting history, and because I still think the list is mostly helpful.
+You can check my /uses page for more.</SideNote>

 ![Dropbox Logo](https://api.joshcollinsworth.com/wp-content/uploads/2016/06/Dropbox.svg)